codeunion/fundamentals-of-web-development/README.md

 1. Fork, clone and run the [dot env tutorial][dot-env].
   - Understand how to correctly store 'environmental keys'.
   - If you find yourself getting require errors, look at the [bundle tutorial][guide-bundler-tutorial].
-1. Fork, clone and run the [request-o-matic][request-o-matic] repository.
+1. Install the [CodeUnion command-line tool][codeunion-client]
-  - Read this repository's readme carefully and complete any/all necessary steps
+  - Read this repository's README carefully so that you understand how it works.
-  - Ensure that you can submit requests for feedback to [web fundamentals rff's][fundamentals-rff].
+  - This is how you submit feedback!
+So you should use it.
 1. For the :heart: of :monkey: :monkey: :monkey: square away your [indentation settings][indentation-settings]!
   - CodeUnion and all ruby coders require 'Soft-tabs' of 2 space width.
 1. Get started with [Sprint 1][sprint-1]